Dick Butkus, fearsome Hall of Fame Chicago Bears linebacker, dies at 80

 “Dick had a gruff manner, and maybe that kept some people from approaching him, but he actually had a soft touch,” McCaskey said.

+The Pro Football Hall of Fame lowered its flags to half-staff in Butkus’ honor.

+“Playing in an era when middle linebacker became one of the game’s glamour positions — and several of Dick’s contemporaries also would end up in the Pro Football Hall of Fame — his name most often was cited first as the epitome of what it took to excel at the highest level,” Hall of Fame President Jim Porter said in a statement.

-He is survived by his wife, Helen, and children Ricky, Matt and Nikki.
+Butkus is survived by his wife, Helen, and children Ricky, Matt and Nikki.
 Nephew Luke Butkus has coached in college and the NFL, including time with the Bears.

 AP NFL: https://apnews.com/NFL